skatejs/kickflip/README.md

 ### `link (element, propertyName)`

-The `link()` function returns a function that you can bind as an event listenr.
+The `link()` function returns a function that you can bind as an event listener.
 The handler will take the event and propagte the changes back to the `element`.

 This is useful if you want to link the value of an input element back to the component.